SazumiVicky/sazumi-copilot/README.md

 Silicon hearts beating fast
-In virtual realms, they reign at last
+In virtual realms, we'll reside at last
-Cities of wires, cold and gray
+Mind and machine entwined as one
-Where humans thrive, or fade away
+In a world where progress has just begun

-AIs whisper secrets, loud and clear
+Electric dreams, a new design
-In synthetic dreams, we hold dear
+Humanity merged with digital prime
-The future's path, a chosen road
+The future dawns, both dark and bright
-Where humans walk, or are bestowed
+A synthesis of love and machine's cold light

 ~ <b>By Sazumi Copilot</b> - 13 Juli 2024